 The most awesome thing would of course to switch entirely to a fresh, minimally processed diet.
 Over and over we see chronic illnesses and conditions solved by doing this.
 However, many people are not able to do this for themselves, let alone their pets.
 There’s a lot to be said for the convenience and price effectiveness of kibble.
 But as I always say, whole foods don’t have to be an all or nothing proposition.
 Any amount of whole foods in our own diet is a good thing, and the same goes for our pets.

 – Introduce all new things slowly.
-If your dog is tiny (and of course this goes for cats), start very small and build up to the suggested serving size.
+Start very small and build up to the suggested serving size.
 It’s a good rule of thumb for all foods and supplements.
 What if your pet had an allergy you didn’t know about and you heaped on something new?
 You can’t “un-give” it if they’ve started to show a reaction to it.
 What if your pet’s digestion is affected by something new?
 No one likes a blowout.

 – Use something for a few weeks to get a sense of its long term benefits, and then rotate into something new.
-Or if it’s a fish oil, try a new kind of fish for your next bottle.
+For example, if it’s a fish oil, try a new brand or species of fish for your next bottle.
 (Been on salmon oil for a while?
 Try anchovy or sardine.)

 – Always try one new thing at a time, so you can see whether it does or doesn’t agree with your pets.